DiegoAM97/DiegoAM97/README.md

 </h1>

 <h4 align="center">
 Hello!
 I'm Diego, a software engineer.
 I am passionate about technology and you can check my personal projects here.
-I hope you like them 😄
+I hope you like them. 😄
 </h4>
 <br><br>

-- 🔭 I’m currently working as a **Java Fullstack Developer (Spring Boot)**
+- 🔭 I’m currently working as a **Java Fullstack Developer (Spring Boot)**.
+- ⚡ I'm currently learning **React**.
-- 🌱 I’m looking forward to learning **data analysis and artificial intelligence**
+- 🌱 I’m looking forward to mastering **data analysis, artificial intelligence and web development**.
-- 💬 Ask me about **Java, Python and C#**
+- 💬 Ask me about **Java, Python, JavaScript and C#**.
 <!--
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...